NCCA/msccavepipelineandtdproject24-Marilyneb/README.md

 # Web-based 3D Model Library

 This project is a web-based application that allows users to upload, view, and interact with 3D models.
-The goal is to create a local, searchable 3D model library, similar to Sketchfab, but with the ability to read from a local SQLite database.
+Create a local, searchable 3D model library, similar to Sketchfab, but with the ability to read from a local SQLite database.

 ## Plan

 - Backend Development with Python and Flask

--  Qt for Web (Qt for WebAssembly)
+-  Qt

 - SQLite as the database